Abingdon-on-Thames: Economy

 The Pavlova and Gloria leather works were major employers but both are now closed.
 Alfred Booth and Company of Liverpool traded with the Pavlova Leather Syndicate from 1860, bought a share in it in 1917–18 and took it over in 1921.
 In May 1947 at the annual British Industries Fair in Birmingham, Pavlova advertised doe skins, chamois, lambskins and goatskins, much of it as suede, for uses including shoes, gloves and belts.
 In 1958 Pavlova's site covered 35 acre, employed neary 200 people and included a staff sports field.
 At that time its factory still processed imported skins of sheep, lamb and goat, mainly to make suede.
 Garner Group took over the Booth Group in 1979 and became Garner Booth.
 Pittards plc took over Garner Booth in 1987 and became Pittard Garner.
 It closed the Pavlova works in 1993.

-Abingdon was originally home to the Morland Brewery, whose most famous ale was Old Speckled Hen, named after an early MG car.
+Abingdon was originally home to the Morland Brewery, whose most famous ale was Old Speckled Hen, named after an early prototype MG car.
 Greene King Brewery bought Morland for £182 million in 1999, closed the brewery and moved production to Bury St Edmunds in Suffolk.
 The site of the brewery has been redeveloped into housing.
 The Maltings was demolished and is now a mixed residential area and council offices.
 In 2010, a craft brewery, Loose Cannon, reinstated brewing in the town at the Drayton Road Industrial Estate and sells its beers locally, including on draught at some local pubs.
 Abingdon is near several major scientific employers: the UKAEA at Culham (including the Joint European Torus (JET) fusion research project), Harwell Laboratory, the STFC Rutherford Appleton Laboratory and the new Diamond Light Source synchrotron, which is the largest UK-funded scientific facility to be built for over 40 years.
 Many inhabitants work in Oxford or commute by rail to London, from nearby Didcot.
 The Army now occupies Dalton Barracks, which, prior to 1993, was the Royal Air Force station RAF Abingdon.